AsymptoticEpiphany/cpp_examples/README.md

 - The launch configuration is set to run the executable from `build/main`.
 - Ensure you have the C++ and CMake Tools extensions for VS Code installed.

+## Continuous Integration (CI)

+This project uses GitHub Actions to automatically build and test all code on every push and pull request.
+The workflow is defined in `.github/workflows/run_unit_tests.yml` and performs the following steps:

+- Checks out the code
+- Installs dependencies (`cmake`, `g++`, `ninja-build`)
+- Configures the project with CMake and Ninja
+- Builds the project
+- Runs all unit tests with CTest

+You can view the CI status and logs on the GitHub Actions tab of your repository.

 ## Project Structure
 - `src/main.cpp`: Entry point of the application.
 - `utils/print_tuple.h`: Utility header for printing tuples.